uw-thalesians/perceptia-servers/infrastructure/README.md

 **./azrm/** the azrm directory contains the Azure Resource Manager template files and deployment scripts

 **./kube/** the kube directory contains the Kubernetes API Object config files and deployment scripts

+**./local/** the local directory contains the scripts needed to run the backend locally